Palash90/site-assets/blogs/iron-learn/iron-learn-4.md

 The result shattered me: It took 55 seconds - longer than CPU Multiplication, and I was back with `NaN` output in linear regression and 30% accuracy for logistic regression.

-Debug time...
+Debugging time...

-First I checked, if my CPU Multiplication method still works or not.
+First, I checked if my CPU Multiplication method still works.
 My trustworthy CPU-based Matrix Multiplication function still works and gives the same result as before.

-Definitely it is the GPU matrix multiplication program that takes longer and still computes inaccurate result.
+It is definitely the GPU matrix multiplication program that takes longer and still computes inaccurate results.

-The first change I made was to bring down the iterations to 10 and print each step in the GPU-based function
+The first change I made was to bring down the iterations to 10 and print each step in the GPU-based function.

 For each multiplication, the hardware was completing calculations as follows: